Are you a Quiet Speculation member?

 The printing of Containment Priest was a big reason for the initial move away from Sneak and Show, so if that continues to find a home in sideboards it will keep the deck in check.
 That being said, should Sneak and Show start placing highly in large tournaments, we may see quite a jump on Sneak Attack (which isn't a bad card for EDH either).

 The other big winners from this banning appear to be creature-based decks, with two Goblins decks and an Elf deck reappearing after a long hiatus.
-These are some of the few decks with true card advantage (as opposed to card filtering from Brainstorm/Ponder/Top) and they are best when combo decks are kept in check by aggro-control decks.
+These are some of the few decks with true card advantage (as opposed to card filtering from Brainstorm/Aerial Responder/Top) and they are best when combo decks are kept in check by aggro-control decks.

 The loss of Dig Through Time hit Miracles as well, which preyed on the tribal decks thanks to Terminus.
 There might have been a reduction in Miracles builds this past few weekends, as control players adapt their decks to a new metagame without their best source of card advantage.